-The best Dell laptops aren’t limited to what exists within the fantastic XPS family of devices.
-While the runaway success that is the Dell XPS 13 currently takes center stage in our best laptops list, by no means is the American manufacturer a one-trick pony.
-In fact, Dell’s diversity is one of its key strengths.
+The best Dell laptops aren’t limited to the fantastic XPS family of portable devices.
+While the Dell XPS 13 currently takes center stage in our best laptops list, this seasoned laptop manufacturer is by no means a one-trick pony.
+In fact, Dell’s diverse stable of quality clamshells is a key strength.

-While there’s an impressive assortment of business, productivity, and gaming-focused laptops available through their Latitude, Precision and G-Series product lines, Dell hasn’t let quantity impact quality.
-Never coming across as spread too thin, Dell has made real strides in innovation around design, battery life and implementation.
+While there’s already an impressive assortment of business, productivity, and gaming-focused laptops available through their Latitude, Precision and G-Series product lines, Dell hasn’t let innovation lay by the wayside.
+On the contrary, they've made real strides over the years in terms of design, battery life and overall implementation for every new generation of notebooks.

 What are the best Dell laptops?

 The Dell XPS 13 is a marvel of both form and function.
-That makes it our pick for not just the best Dell laptop, but for the best overall laptop available, period.
-The XPS 13 is a real jack of all trades thanks to its powerful 11th Gen Intel Core i7 Tiger Lake processor and Intel Iris Xe graphics and has a variety of configurations available to suit education, creation, work, and play.
+Not only is it the best Dell laptop on this list, it's the best overall laptop available -- period.
+The XPS 13 is a real jack-of-all-trades thanks to its powerful 11th Gen Intel Core i7 Tiger Lake processor and Intel Iris Xe graphics; there are a variety of configurations available to suit education, creation, work, and play.

-Mobile professionals may find what they’re looking for in the Dell Latitude 9410.
-This 2-in-1 notebook is one of the best business laptops available, combining style, durability, and power with an incredible battery life of over 16 hours.
-The Latitude 9410 is a true all-day device that’s perfect for long stretches away from a desk or even keeping up with your workload while racking up some air miles.
+Mobile professionals may find what they’re looking for in the Dell Latitude 9410 2-in-1.
+This notebook is one of the best business laptops available, combining style, durability, and power with incredible battery life of over 16 hours.
+The Latitude 9410 is a true all-day device that’s perfect for long stretches away from a desk or on the road.

-Dell’s XPS 13 has been a fantastic choice for a number of years, balancing style with performance while retaining portability.
+The Dell XPS 13 has been a fantastic laptop for a number of years, balancing style with performance and portability.
 Powered by Intel’s 11th Gen Tiger Lake processor and featuring Iris Xe graphics, the XPS 13 packs a decent punch for its size and is capable of taking on a host of computing tasks.

 See our full Dell XPS 13 (Late 2020) review.